-incognito® spray and roll-on both contain a formulation that is clinically proven to protect against malaria when used in conjunction with an impregnated mosquito net.
+incognito® spray, roll-on and suncream all contain a formulation that is clinically proven to protect against malaria when used in conjunction with an impregnated mosquito net.

 This is based on research carried out by the London School of Hygiene and Tropical Medicine, funded by the Gates Malarial Partnership that was published in the British Medical Journal, on our active ingredient: PMD (rich botanic oil).
 In the clinical study on 4008 people in the Bolivian Amazon malaria was virtually eradicated; by more than 98% as you can read here